RedisLabs/redis-enterprise-k8s-docs/README.md

 - For service broker - a k8s distribution that supports service catalog (see also: service-catalog)
 - Access to DockerHub, RedHat Container Catalog or a private repository that can serve the required images

 For Service Broker, please see openshift/with_service_broker_rhel.yaml.

 RedHat certified images are available on: https://access.redhat.com/containers/#/product/71f6d1bb3408bd0d

 The following are the images and tags for this release:

-Redis Enterprise    -   `redislabs/redis:5.4.14-19` or `redislabs/redis:5.4.14-19.rhel7-openshift` (for DockerHub pulls, ommit the 'b' notation)
+Redis Enterprise    -   `redislabs/redis:5.4.14-19` or `redislabs/redis:5.4.14-19.rhel7-openshift`

 Operator            -   `redislabs/operator:5.4.14-2` or `redislabs/operator:5.4.14-2.rhel7`